 Secure secret distribution

 Secrets Manager enables you to distribute secrets in a secure manner.
 You do not need to configure secrets in plaintext as static information in code, configuration files, or databases.
 However, if you configure the secret names that are used in Secrets Manager for an application, the application can dynamically retrieve plaintext secrets.
-This feature is implemented as follows:
+The secret distribution procedure consists of the following steps:

 - The KMS server uses the specified KMS CMK to decrypt the ciphertext data key that is generated for secrets.